KellzCodes/python_interview/2-Fundamentals/README.md

 **Concatenation**
 - In Python, **concatenation** is the process of combining or adding strings together.
 Concatenation can be performed using the `+` operator.
 For example, the expression `"1" + "word"` evaluates to `"1word"`.

+An example of arithmetic operators can be found in [6_arithmetic_operators.py](https://github.com/KellzCodes/python_interview/blob/main/2-Fundamentals/6_arithmetic_operators.py).